28 Free things to do in Hilton Head, SC & Budget Tips

 About the Author

-Amy Hartle is the founder of East Coast With Kids, a website dedicated to highlighting the most fun destinations for kids AND adults on the East Coast of the USA.
-Born and raised in Florida, Amy has lived on the East Coast all her life.
+Amy Hartle is the founder of Raleigh Family Adventure.
+Amy is a proud Raleigh mom with an adventurous toddler by her side.
 Check out this New England road trip guide and US travel guide for more content by Amy on Two Scots Abroad.

 Leave a Reply